For your first appointment call:0191 263 6200

 Who We Are

 Paul Dodds Law is a partnership.
 Our office is at 70 High Street East, Wallsend, Tyne & Wear, NE28 7RH.
 It is a legal practice which is authorised and regulated by the Solicitors Regulation Authority under number 48849.
 The firm collects, uses and is responsible for certain personal information about you.
 When it does so it is also regulated under the GDPR by the Information Commissioner and is responsible as ‘controller’ of that personal information.
+The person responsible for this policy is Paul Dodds.

 The Personal Information We Collect, Use and Share